 The phenomenon of producing Induced EMF (Electro-Motive Force) in the secondary coil with respect to the changing current in the primary coil is known as mutual induction.

 The power flow through a transformer is not by electrical connections but it is through magnetic coupling using the idea of mutual induction.

-Apart from basic principle, most of the studies related to transformer are directed towards its efficiency enhancement, ergonomics, operations, and safety.
+Apart from the basic principle, most of the studies related to the transformer are directed towards its efficiency enhancement, ergonomics, operations, and safety.
 Transformers are expansive devices, so utilities take special measures to ensure their health status.